gurjot06oct/Cplusplus/09 Dynamic Memory Allocation/Basics.md

 ## Dynamic Memory Allocation

 Dynamic memory allocation in C++ provides the flexibility to allocate memory at runtime.
 This feature is particularly valuable when dealing with data structures whose size is unknown beforehand or may vary during program execution.
-In this article, we'll delve into the usage of the traditional C-style memory allocation functions: `malloc`, `realloc`, `free`, and `calloc`.
+In this demonstration, we'll delve into the usage of the traditional C-style memory allocation functions: `malloc`, `realloc`, `free`, and `calloc`.

 ### `malloc`: Memory Allocation